lantiga/pytorch2c/README.md

 PyTorch2c relies on the inspection of the computation graph to emit C code.
 As long as a network is static (i.e. the graph doesn't change dynamically) it should produce a C source file that links to TH and THNN and can be compiled stand-alone.

-Interestingly, pytorch2c can also emit a source file that tests the generated network against the result obtained compiled graphs can be tested automatically by comparing what PyTorch produces to what the compiled code produces, given the same input.
+Interestingly, compiled graphs can be tested automatically by comparing what PyTorch produces to what the compiled code produces, given the same input.

 Caveats:
 * things are not working just yet